 Questions about military divorce?
 Contact the Law Office of Bryan Fagan, PLLC

-The attorneys with the Law Office of Bryan Fagan, PLLC appreciate the sacrifices and the commitment to our country that is displayed by our men and women in uniform, such as yourself.
+The attorneys with the Law Office of Bryan Fagan, PLLC, appreciate the sacrifices and the commitment to our country displayed by our men and women in uniform, such as yourself.
 We take pride in representing servicemembers and the spouses of servicemembers in divorces across southeast Texas.

-For a free of charge consultation please contact our office today.
-We are happy to work with you on the best and easiest way for us to communicate even if you are living abroad.
+For a free-of-charge consultation, don't hesitate to contact our office today.
+We are happy to work with you on the best and easiest way to communicate, even living abroad.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: "16 Steps to Help You Plan & Prepare for Your Texas Divorce"